Bodywork & Somatic Therapies

 Eco-somatic practices, body and energy work, along with intuitive counselling and guidance, support grounding, regulation, and integration.
 Ancestral and ritual practices offer ways to work with memory, lineage, and transition — allowing old patterns to be integrated and new ways of being to emerge.

-My dedication is to bring the ancestral interrelatedness back to our everyday, to bring harmony and beauty everywhere I am and to inspire people in seeing the beauty of life themselves.
+I am dedicated to restoring the relationship between humans and nature by drawing on ancestral wisdom and traditional practices from different cultures.
+I also strive to bring harmony and beauty wherever I am, inspiring people to see the beauty of life for themselves.
 Nature, creativity, and imagination form the foundation of my accompaniment.
 Through creative practice, the symbolic finds form and meaning.
-I support people in reconnecting with their own resources through their relationship with nature and spirit.
+I support people in reconnecting with their own inner resources through their relationship with nature and spirit.

-My training and practice draw from Indigenous healing traditions of Central and South America, as well as earth-honoring rituals and ceremonies of transformation.
-I follow the path of fire, the base, of the temazcal tradition and medicinal fire.
+My ritual training and animist practice draw from Indigenous healing traditions of Central and South America, as well as earth-honoring rituals and ceremonies of transformation.
+I follow the path of fire — the base of the temazcal tradition and medicinal fire.
 This work is complemented by eco-somatic approaches and oriental body therapies.

-Travel, curiosity, and continual change have shaped my understanding of transformation as a way of life — there is no grasping at specific forms as they always come and go, much like the clouds….after many deep and at times harsh transformations, I learned to trust the force of the change itself … as a constant and base of security!
-I continue to meet life´s lessons and changes with presence, humility, and a commitment to learning alongside others.
+Travel, curiosity, and continual change have shaped my understanding of transformation as a way of life.
+There is no grasping at fixed forms, as they always come and go, much like the clouds.
+After many deep and at times harsh transformations, I learned to trust the force of change itself as a constant and a source of grounding.
+I continue to meet life’s lessons and changes with presence, humility, and a commitment to learning alongside others.